 Control the Dust with Milwaukee M12

 I have at least 8 dust extractors and shop vacs.
 Would you believe, I didn’t have anything that fit?
 Even the new Milwaukee 8 gallon dust extractor won’t fit without an adapter.
 In Milwaukees defense it does fit standard 1 1/4′ shop vac fittings.
 When I want to collect dust nothing will stop me.
 I picked up a used shop vac extension tube and cut the end off.
-I then inserted one of my small Makita dust collection hoses.
+Then I inserted one of my small Makita dust collection hoses.
 It fit pretty well inside the tube.
-I like it because the hose is so small and light.
+I like this because it is so small and light.
 It is less likely to pull me off the cut line than a regular sized hose.
-You may already have the right size hose.
+You may already have the right size.

 As mentioned the saw can be operated in forward or reverse depending on what you want to accomplish.
 One reason you may want to reverse the motor is to direct sparks away from yourself or delicate materials.
 You may also be able to reduce chipping in certain materials.
 Whether you like it or not its still nice to know it’s there when you need it.